rhyslwells/Data-Archive/content/standardised/Cryptography.md

 topic:
 filename:
 ---
-Cryptography is the foundation of digital [[Security]], enabling privacy and secure communication over the internet.
+Cryptography is the foundation of digital [[Data Security]], enabling privacy and secure communication over the internet.

 Examples are implemented in [[Node.JS]] (using `crypto` module) and are written in [[JavaScript]].